By Jo Davenport and Dianne Harris

 How have you monitored and responded to Bedrock usage by learners?

-Jo: The usage reports are very useful in helping us to identify any classes/pupils that are not fully accessing the programme and to unpick and address why.
+Jo: The usage reports are very useful in helping us to identify any classes/pupils that are not fully accessing the program and to unpick and address why.
 They also help us to identify general areas for literacy and vocabulary development – returning to specific vocabulary to help learning stick.

 Schools have developed unique ways of celebrating Bedrock successes, from whole-school assemblies to a ‘100% club’.